jalagar/animated-art-engine/README.md

 batch and then regenerates the next batches based on the existing JSON.

+### HTML Toggle Animation

+🧪 BETA FEATURE

+THIS FEATURE IS VERY MUCH IN BETA AND HAS NOT BEEN TESTED ON PRODUCTION!
+USE AT YOUR OWN RISK.

+Do you want someway for users to toggle between static and animated images (similar to [Little Lemon Friends](https://opensea.io/assets/ethereum/0x0b22fe0a2995c5389ac093400e52471dca8bb48a/5200))?

+Check out `README_Assets/html/0.html` for an example (open it in any browser and click the icon on the top left).
+Markdown doesn't allow embedding all HTML tags and javascript so you'll have to open it separately.

+Steps to generate HTML:
+1. Have all your animated gifs/MP4s in the `build/gifs` or `build/mp4` folder.
+You can do this by running `make all` or just copying them into the folders.
+2. Have all your PFPs in the `build/pfps` folder.
+You can do this by running `make all` with `generatePFP` set to `true`.
+You can pick which frame to be your PFPs in `pfpFrameNumber`.
+OR you can just drag the PFPs if you already have them generated.
+3. Run `make html`.
+All the html files should be in `build/html`.
+You can change styling by editing `generate_html/template.html`.

 ### Preview Gif/MP4

 If you want a preview gif/MP4 of a subset of gifs (like Hashlips), run